07767 678958 [email protected]

 Item Description

-An English silver mounted hanger with the maker’s mark “WL”.
+An English silver mounted hanger comprehensively stamped with the maker’s mark “WL” most likely for the silversmith William Lutwich of London.
 This is a fine example in unusually good condition.
 The small mark consists of the letters in raised relief inside a shield with a pellet above and below.
-So far the mark cannot be attributed to any presently recorded silver hilted sword maker.
-The nearest candidate is William Lukin recorded as working in London from 1692 to 1755.

 In the 17th and 18th centuries when swords were a popular weapon for gentlemen, hangers were a robust secondary side arm used for self defense when hunting and travelling.
 They were also used in parts of the British Army and Navy.
 Hangers appear in some military portraits of the time.
 Towards the end of their popular use, they were slimmed down and refined for wear as a gentleman’s fashion accessory.
-The high quality and expensive hanger described here was most likely a gentleman’s weapon.
+The high quality and expensive hanger described here, with its robust blade, was most likely a gentleman’s weapon made for use rather than decoration.

 The cross guard of this sword is comprised of a bold faceted block with horizontal quillons swollen at the vertically counter curved terminals.
 The grip is of stag antler with a plain ribbed ferrule at its base and scalloped edge.
 The pommel cap has a ribbed neck beneath with scalloped edge formed in the same manner as the basal ferrule.
 The plain dome formed on top has a pronounced tang button in the centre.